AIDC-AI/Marco-o1/README.md

 2. **Impact of MCTS Integration**:

    - The three MCTS-enhanced models demonstrate improvements over Marco-o1-CoT, indicating that incorporating MCTS helps to expand the model's solution space and increase the probability of obtaining correct answers.
    - However, since we use the Confidence Score as the reward, the tree search results exhibit significant randomness.
-In MGSM-en, the "Step as Action" strategy performs the best, while in MGSM-zh, the "Mini-Step as Action (32)" strategy yields the highest accuracy.
+In MGSM-en, the "step as Action" strategy performs the best, while in MGSM-zh, the "mini-step as Action (32)" strategy yields the highest accuracy.
    - Currently, as shown in Figure 5-6, we cannot draw definitive conclusions about which action strategy is superior.
 We believe that as the reward becomes more accurate, the larger solution space provided by MCTS will demonstrate greater potential.

 <div align="center">
   <img src="assets/cot-step.jpg" alt="Figure Description or Alt Text" width="100%">
   <p><strong>Figure 4: </strong>MCTS Expands the Solution Space for Correct Answers.
-Comparison between Marco-o1-CoT (left) and Marco-o1-MCTS (Step) (right) on the MGSM dataset.
+Comparison between Marco-o1-CoT (left) and Marco-o1-MCTS (step) (right) on the MGSM dataset.
 While Marco-o1-CoT failed to provide the correct answer, integrating MCTS with step-level actions allowed the model to explore a broader solution space, increasing the likelihood of arriving at the correct solution.</p>
 </div>

 <div align="center">
   <img src="assets/step-ministep32.jpg" alt="Figure Description or Alt Text" width="100%">
-  <p><strong>Figure 5: </strong>Finer Granularity with Mini-Steps Enhances Problem-Solving.
-Comparison between Marco-o1-MCTS (Step) (left) and Marco-o1-MCTS (Mini-Step of 32 Tokens) (right) on the MGSM dataset.
+  <p><strong>Figure 5: </strong>Finer Granularity with mini-steps Enhances Problem-Solving.
+Comparison between Marco-o1-MCTS (step) (left) and Marco-o1-MCTS (mini-step of 32 tokens) (right) on the MGSM dataset.
 The step-level action strategy did not yield the correct answer, but by using a finer-grained mini-step of 32 tokens, the model successfully navigated the solution space to find the correct answer, demonstrating the effectiveness of increased action granularity.</p>
 </div>

 <div align="center">
   <img src="assets/ministep64-step.jpg" alt="Figure Description or Alt Text" width="100%">
   <p><strong>Figure 6: </strong>Optimal Action Granularity Depends on Problem Complexity.
-Comparison between Marco-o1-MCTS (Mini-Step of 64 Tokens) (left) and Marco-o1-MCTS (Step) (right) on the MGSM dataset.
+Comparison between Marco-o1-MCTS (mini-step of 64 tokens) (left) and Marco-o1-MCTS (step) (right) on the MGSM dataset.
 The model with a mini-step of 64 tokens failed to find the correct answer, whereas using step-level actions enabled the model to correctly solve the problem.
 This highlights that we cannot draw definitive conclusions about which action strategy is superior.
 We believe that as the reward becomes more accurate, the larger solution space provided by MCTS will demonstrate greater potential. </p>
 </div>

 These results demonstrate the effectiveness of our approach in enhancing the reasoning capabilities of the model across different languages and configurations.